pivot-access-ltd/bma-offline-docs/src/how-to-contact-us-5448.md

 <!-- "How to contact us" -->
-We'd love to get your feedback on MAAS and how you're using it.
+We would love to get your feedback on MAAS and how you are using it.
 You can get in touch with the team in two ways:

 1. The MAAS [Discourse forum](https://discourse.maas.io)
 2. The MAAS [Launchpad](https://launchpad.net/maas)  source code and issue tracking repository